apache/incubator-devlake-website/blog/2024-03-15-DevLake-Playground-How-to-explore-your-data/index.md

 ## Getting started

 We hope you are as excited as we are.
-We look forward for you to join our community to get your feedback and contributions.
+We look forward to you joining our community to get your feedback and contributions.

-Want to get started? have a look at the [playground repository](https://github.com/apache/incubator-devlake-playground).
+Want to get started?
+Have a look at the [playground repository](https://github.com/apache/incubator-devlake-playground).